BLUE HORIZON, BOOK 3

 The wolf frowned when he saw “Eyes Only” labeled as the subject of the last message.
 That was never a good sign.
 He glanced back toward the door to make sure he had locked it behind him and then keyed in their shared decryption code to unlock the message that Tanis had safeguarded.
 It wasn’t that he mistrusted the Aris royalty – they had helped him on more than one occasion out of friendship – but he still valued his privacy on matters concerning his ship.

-When the message opened, the first thing he saw was Duffy’s medical report.
-Merlin knew that Clarence Duffy was a former military buddy of Tanis’ who lived on Fyn.
-The message was brief, although it didn’t explain why Duffy was on board the Blue Horizon, but Tanis had a theory that he wanted to bring to the captain’s attention.
+When the message opened, the first thing he saw was a medical report for Clarence Duffy.
+Merlin remembered that this was a former military buddy of Tanis’ who lived on Fyn.
+The message was brief, although it didn’t explain why Duffy was on board the Blue Horizon, but Tanis had a notion that he wanted to bring to the captain’s attention.

 Merlin read the message twice and then pored over the data.
 He was no medical expert, but he understood enough of what Tanis reported to know why it had been sent to him.
 There were no detailed descriptions or fanciful opinions in the message.
 Tanis had simply given him the results of what he had found.